 1. In a deep, heavy pot or dutch oven, add olive oil, onion, garlic and a generous pinch of salt.
 Saute over medium-low heat for ~7 minutes or until onions are totally limp and translucent.
 Add ras el hanout and carrots.
 Sauté for another 3-5 minutes over low heat.

 2. Add tomatoes, chickpeas, lemon pickle, dried apricots, green olives, bouillon, and saffron (if using).
-Cover with a lid and simmer on low for 45-50 minutes or until carrots are soft.
+Cover with a lid and simmer on low for 45-50 minutes or until carrots are soft enough to enjoy eating.
 During the last 10 minutes of simmering, add the cinnamon stick.
 Serve over couscous and top with cilantro or parsley.